atamalu/Intro-to-NFL-Data/Data_Acquisition.md

 Acquiring NFL Data
 ================

-Fantasy football is very popular.
-This combined with the boom in availability of sports data has resulted in many statisticians and data scientists joining the hobby of trying to out-predict everyone else’s football projections.
-Here are some methods of acquiring data
+Here are some methods of acquiring data:

 ## 1\. nflscrapR